8BtS-A-to-IA/Console-Overhaul-TMI/README.md

 - How the changes where made (in the 'extended description')

 ### How do I compile and run this?
-There are no special steps to building and compiling the code, simply press 'run' in VS.<br>
+There are no special steps to building and compiling the code, simply press 'run' in <abbr title="Visual Studio">VS</abbr>.<br>
 If you do not have the [export helper (todo)]() installed; simply press 'Ok' if an error appears saying "A project with an Output Type of Class Library cannot be started directly".
 Visual Studio will have the `.dll` file you need generated in `bin>Debug` for VS 2017 or `bin>Debug>netstandard2.0` for VS 2019, simply copy the `.dll` file into the BepInEx `plugins` folder and start RoR2.<br>
-If you have the exporter helper tool setup correctly; after pressing 'run' in VS, simply start RoR2.
+If you have the exporter helper tool setup correctly; after pressing 'run' in VS, simply start <abbr title="Risk of Rain 2">RoR2</abbr>.

 ### How can I help without any programming 'know-how'?
 Simply install the mod/modpack from [the modpacks main page](https://github.com/8BtS-A-to-IA/Console-Overhaul) and play.
 If you encounter any issues make sure to log it and provide as much relevant detail as possible in the relevant mods' `issue` page--or the main page if you don't know which mod is the problem--after checking if the same issue has not already been encountered, you can use the [formatting guide (todo)]() to help with this.<br>
 Don't worry about if you predict the wrong mod as the cause, it's more important to just have the report out there.